How do you understand the deposit patterns of online casino players in 2026?

 - Compliance and privacy considerations when handling user-level data

-Segmentation translates raw deposit metrics into actionable audience groups.
-Choose models that align with commercial goals—acquisition efficiency, retention or lifecycle monetisation.
+Segmentation translates raw deposit metrics into audience groups that can guide spend allocation, reporting, and creative testing.
+Choose models that align with the commercial question being asked, whether that is acquisition efficiency, retention, or lifecycle monetization.

-- By deposit size: micro, mid, high average deposit bands
+- By deposit size: micro, mid, and high average deposit bands

 - By source/channel: organic, paid search, display, influencers